 In this post, I will address some of these concerns and focus on the new opportunities we have for HR analytics.

 Before we deep dive into HR analytics, let’s first focus on what in-memory computing really is.
-This new in-memory technology is more powerful (up to hundreds of times faster) than anything we’ve seen before and has three main features that …
+This new in-memory technology is more powerful (up to hundreds of times faster) than anything we’ve seen before and has …